Rsemane/Connecting-Securely-to-AKS-Private-Cluster/Deployment.md

 4. Enable Private Access
 In the Networking tab:

-- [x] Check Enable private cluster
+- [x] Check Enable private cluster (Note: The option Public access - Set authorized IP ranges will be greyed out)
 - [x] If you have already created an Azure Virtual Network, you may choose to use it by selecting the **Bring your own VNet** option.
 Otherwise, leave it unchecked to allow Azure to automatically create a new Virtual Network for the cluster.
 - [x] Optionally configure DNS name prefix or leave it to be auto-created.
 - [x] Review + Create